 Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a religious discrimination case.
 Eric Bachman, Chair of the Firm’s Discrimination Practice, has substantial experience litigating precedent-setting individual and class action discrimination cases.
 His wins include a $100 million settlement in a disparate impact Title VII class action and a $16 million class action settlement against a major grocery chain.
 Having served as Special Litigation Counsel in the Civil Rights Division of the Department of Justice and as lead or co-counsel in numerous jury trials, Bachman is trial-tested and ready to fight for you to obtain the relief that you deserve.

 Bachman writes frequently on employment discrimination issues at the Glass Ceiling Discrimination Blog.

-U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.
 Contact us today to find out how we can help you with a religious discrimination case.
-To schedule a preliminary consultation, click here or call us at (202) 262-8959 or (202) 769-1681.
+To schedule a preliminary consultation, click here or call us at (202) 769-1681.